 When it comes to using our eResources, the Librarians and Library Staff highly encourage the use of a Desktop or Laptop whenever possible.
 (Not every resource licensed has a positive mobile experience)

 On the homepage of the TCSPP Library, there are a couple of choices of where to start your search:

-The search box on the library webpage is a great option for starting your research.
-OneSearch searches across TCSPP physical and ebook collections, as well most library databases, which includes full text articles and streaming videos.
+The search box on the library webpage is a great option for starting your research, or to find a specific item.
+OneSearch searches across TCSPP physical and ebook collections, as well most library databases, which includes full text articles and streaming videos, and more.

 While OneSearch results are comprehensive, there are limitations:

 Take a look at the Library's OneSearch Guide for more information on how to use this convenient library discovery tool.

 Searching library databases is a good choice for more in-depth research or to find specialized types of information.
 Databases can be multidisciplinary or they can specialize in specific subject areas, such as psychology, education, nursing, business, etc. Subject specific databases such as PsycINFO, CINAHL or ABI/Inform Global also include helpful subject specific search tools and limiters.

 For more on databases, watch this informative video from the University of Michigan Library that explains:

 Watch this video on finding and using databases in the TCSPP Library: